grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 Since traces and metrics co-exist in the metrics-generator, exemplars can be automatically added, providing additional value to these metrics.

-[Exemplars](/docs/grafana-cloud/data-configuration/traces/exemplars/) are GA in Grafana Cloud so you can also push your own.
+[Exemplars](/docs/grafana-cloud/monitor-infrastructure/traces/exemplars/) are available in Grafana Cloud so you can also push your own.

 <p align="center"><img src="../getting-started/assets/trace_exemplars.png" alt="Trace exemplars"></p>